Impact of Pesticides on Pollinators and Integrated Pest Management Strategies

 Pesticides have a multitude of effects on honey bees, both at the individual and colony levels.
 First, there are lethal effects.
 Since many pesticides are acutely toxic to bees, exposure often results in death.
 Insecticides like Organophosphates, Carbamates, Pyrethroids, Insect Growth Regulators and Neonicotinoids are highly toxic to bees.

 Second, there are sublethal effects.
-This is from exposure to lawn-care chemicals that do not outright kill the bees, but still have extreme effects on the overall performance of the colony.
+This is from exposure to pesticides that do not outright kill the bees, but still have extreme effects on the overall performance of the colony.
 Exposure can inhibit honey bees at the individual level by reducing olfactory learning, reducing foraging behaviors, and even affecting reproduction in queens and drones.

-Also, exposure to lawn-care chemicals, particularly glyphosate-based herbicides, has also been correlated with impacting the microbiome of honey bees.
+Also, exposure to pesticides, particularly glyphosate-based herbicides, has also been correlated with impacting the microbiome of honey bees.
 When the honey bee gut biome is unbalanced, it impacts the health of the honey bee as a whole.
 These chemicals also weaken honey bees’ immune system, leaving them more susceptible to pests and pathogens.
 There is growing evidence that exposure to pesticides is making honey bees increasingly susceptible to pathogens like Nosema sp.This has detrimental effects to the colony and colony survival.

 Third, there are synergistic effects.
-Since bees are rarely ever exposed to just one lawn-care chemical, there are synergistic effects when honey bees are exposed to multiple chemicals in occurrence with each other.
+Since bees are rarely ever exposed to just one type of pesticide, there are synergistic effects when honey bees are exposed to multiple chemicals in occurrence with each other.
 Pesticides, insecticides, herbicides, etc all have individual toxicity levels, and when honey bees are exposed to more than one at the same time, the overall toxicity level is increased.
 Bees are often exposed to “chemical cocktails” – a result of mixing pesticides in tanks before being sprayed on crops.
 Pesticides like fungicides mixed with pyrethroid insecticides, and even miticides to treat Varroa mites, are all occurring in the same environment.
 Research is working towards better understanding how these chemicals interact with one another and how their combined occurrences are hurting honey bees.

 Lastly, the use of herbicides reduces the availability of resources for honey bees to forage on.
 Many of the plants that people deem as “weeds” are actually important floral resources for pollinators and many are even beneficial to humans when used in herbalism.